everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### JavaScript

 For JavaScript, we use [Homestar Wasmify][homestar-client] to generate a Wasm component.
-Wasmify is our project to infer WIT types from TypeScript and include WASI dependencies automatically.
-This project is quite new and only implements a subset of TypeScript types.
-Also, Wasmify is a bit of a placeholder name that we may replace.
+Wasmify is our tool to generate Wasm components from JavaScript code.
+Wasmify generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc defined types, and embedding WASI dependencies.
+Keep in mind that Wasmify is in development and does not support all WIT defined types.

+To generate a Wasm component Wasmify will bundle the JS code, generate WIT types from TypeScript code or JSDoc defined types and embed WASI dependencies

 Our TypeScript source code subtracts two numbers and logs the operation: